-I know who you are, and I notice when you do it, especially if I’ve told you about the problems I’ve had with certain venues in Taipei.
+I know who you are, and I notice when you do it.
 If you want me to support your causes (and I always do!), I expect you to support mine.

-Believe me, if I see someone being abused, especially a person who is disabled, you can bet that I will be loud and angry about it.
+Believe me, if I see someone being abused, you can bet that I will be loud and angry about it.
 We need you to tape this stuff or say something when it happens.

 Always encourage.
 Never discourage.
 Offering unsolicited advice is something that none of us enjoy.

 Offer to listen.
 Don’t offer other ideas for patients to try.
 Remember that most of us have been living with chronic pain for years and we’ve tried everything.
 If you’re not an expert, resist the urge to offer advice.

 Listening is the absolute best thing you can do.
 Most of us need an outlet where we can channel that fear and pain when we’re hurting.
 Being someone that a patient can talk to safely about pain is the best thing you can do for a patient.